modeset/modeset.com/app/posts/2014-01-22-221701-coffeescript-private.md

 image: fpo/test-thumb.png
 ---

-[Alex Aitkin](https://github.com/aaitken) and myself spent some time a while working on getting [RequireJS](http://requirejs.org/) and [Evergreen](https://github.com/jnicklas/evergreen) playing nicely with each other.
-I'll get into that more in another post, but in the process of doing that the concept of "private" came up.

-I've been using [Coffeescript](http://coffeescript.org/) on most of my recent projects, and I've been pretty happy with that.
-While we haven't fully determined which MVC framework to embrace, and if we're going to standardize on AMD, it's been really good -- and enlightening -- to dive into each, and to know that we have several great tools at our disposal.
-But now let's talk about making private methods in Coffeescript.

 ## Really, private?
 But it's.. it's Javascript...

 People who've worked with me know I'm not a big fan of the concept of "private" in Javascript.
-I prefer the "we're all grown ups here" tack, but I acknowledge that it can be useful in some architectures and patterns (as Alex has persuaded me into).
+I prefer the "we're all grown ups here" tack, but I acknowledge that it can be useful in some architectures and patterns.
 And it's Javascript, there isn't private really but you can sort of achieve it, so let's investigate the way we decided to implement it.

 The first thing we did to accomplish a private method was by creating a local variable -- local to the scope of the class that is.
 Doing so looks like the following.